AI assistant — not human

 Parameters allow users to filter paginated reports at render time — select a date range, region, customer, or department before the report generates.
 Cascading parameters create dependent dropdowns: selecting a country populates the state dropdown, selecting a state populates the city dropdown.
 Parameters can also be passed programmatically via URL, Power Automate, or the Embedded API for automated report generation.
 Well-designed parameters are essential for performance because they filter data at the query level rather than retrieving everything and filtering in the report.

-The most consequential architectural decision for paginated reports is the data source strategy.
-You have two primary approaches, and the choice impacts governance, security, performance, and maintainability across your entire reporting estate.
+The key architectural choice for paginated reports is the data source strategy.
+You have two main approaches to consider:

 Power BI Service native subscriptions deliver paginated reports as email attachments in PDF, Excel, Word, PowerPoint, CSV, XML, or MHTML format.
 Configure schedules at hourly, daily, weekly, or monthly intervals.
 Each subscription can target different parameter values — for example, create one subscription per region that automatically sets the region parameter and delivers to the appropriate distribution list.
 Subscriptions support up to 25 recipients per subscription with file size limits of 25 MB per attachment.